A Sparse Bayesian Learning Algorithm for Estimation of Interaction Kernels in Motsch-Tadmor Model: Algorithm

+Evaluating the log marginal likelihood and its updates requires solving linear systems involving $\mbf{C}$ or computing quantities derived from its inverse.
+Since $\mbf{C}\in\mathbb{R}^{n\times n}$, where $n$ is the number of observations, a naive implementation would require $O(n^{3})$ operations per update.
+Efficient implementations exploit matrix identities to update the required quantities without recomputing the full matrix inverse at every iteration.

 Empirically, the local maximisation of the marginal likelihood \(p(\mbf{b}, \mbf{\Theta})\) with respect to \(\mbf{\Theta}\) has been seen to work highly effectively with the greedy algorithm which select a candidate $\gamma_k$ at each iteration and update $\gamma_k$ by maximizing $\mathcal{L}(\mbf{\Theta})$ when all components of $\mbf{\gamma}$ except $\gamma_k$ are kept fixed.
 For the flat hyperprior, we adopt the algorithm proposed in \cite{tipping2003fast}, and for the hierarchical Laplacian hyperprior, we adopt the algorithm proposed in \cite{babacan2009fast}.
+In these algorithms, the quantities required for the marginal likelihood evaluation can be updated efficiently using rank-one updates, reducing the per-iteration computational cost from cubic to approximately quadratic in the number of observations.

-The optimal values of many of the hyperparameters $\gamma_k$ would be infinite \cite{tipping2001sparse}, which leads to a posterior with many weights $w_k$ infinitely peaked at zero and results in the sparsity of the model.
+A notable property of this procedure is that the optimal values of many of the hyperparameters $\gamma_k$ would be infinite \cite{tipping2001sparse}, which leads to a posterior with many weights $w_k$ infinitely peaked at zero and results in the sparsity of the model.

+Recent work has explored alternative inference strategies for hierarchical Bayesian sparsity models based on maximum a posteriori (MAP) estimation and block-coordinate descent algorithms.
+These approaches can offer improved computational scalability for certain large-scale inverse problems \cite{calvetti2020sparse,glaubitz2023generalized,lindbloom2025efficient}.
+While the present work adopts the classical type-II maximum likelihood formulation commonly used in sparse Bayesian learning \cite{tipping2001sparse,tipping2003fast,babacan2009fast}, integrating these MAP-based optimization strategies into the proposed framework is an interesting direction for future research.

 Finally, for the noise variance \(\sigma_{\mathrm{noise}}^2\), differentiation of \eqref{eq:likelihood} leads to the re-estimate: